UrielRosasV/coursera/README.md

 # coursera
-This is my first jupyter notebook for Cousera, welcome!
+This is my first jupyter notebook for Coursera, welcome!